willwin4sure/vault/💻Programming/Rust/References and Borrowing.md

 > [!warning]
 > Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value!

-The benefit of this is to prevent ==data races== at compile time.
+The benefit of this is to prevent [[Nondeterministic Parallel Programming#^7906aa|data races]] at compile time.
 This happens when these three behaviors occur:

 * Two or more pointers access the same data at the same time.
 * At least of the pointers is being used to write to the data.
 * There's no mechanism being used to synchronize access to the data.

-> [!idea]
+> [!definition]
-> A reference's scope starts from where it is introduced and continues through the last time that the reference is used!
+> A reference's ==scope== starts from where it is introduced and continues through the last time that the reference is used!

 This means that the following code actually compiles: